PESTLE Analysis in Teaching context

 A country like the UK has about 20% of the students from abroad in postgraduate and 40% in under-graduate level.
 The decision made by the government on reducing their budgets can drastically drop the number of foreign students.
 However, the majority of those foreign learners come from European countries.
 We are yet to see the effects of Brexit on it.

-The economic factor deals with the contributions made through Teaching and Learning towards the economy.
+The economic factor deals with the contributions made through Teaching and Learning to the economy.
 Teachers, trainers and instructors contribute to the economy by providing their services.
 These services ultimately generate future employees.
 When people get employed, the rate of unemployment reduces.
 It leads to a higher standard of living and increases the aggregate demand in an economy.
 The monetary contribution made by an increase in aggregate demand helps the economy in performing well.
 Educated people are usually focused and career-oriented.
-Their efforts, if channeled correctly, can take a country to places in terms of economic growth.
+Their efforts, if channelled correctly, can take a country to places in terms of economic growth.

 On the other hand, there are a few issues relating to economic factors are as follows: